iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

  If you want to ordering data by Descending order you have to use `DESC` keyword.

- By default, ordering is done by Ascending and we can also use `AESC`.
+ By default, ordering is done by Ascending and we can also use `ASC`.

  For example: